Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Nonrenormalization theorem

 On the other hand, if we derive the fixed point equation with respect to $\tilde \phi(\tilde x)$, multiply by $ \tilde\partial_\mu\tilde\Delta \tilde \phi(\tilde x)$ and integrate over $\tilde x$, we get

 \end{widetext} Combining the two equations, we obtain:

 The commutator is easily evaluated to be equal to $3\tilde \partial_\mu\tilde \Delta $.
 From this we deduce that the small perturbation introduced in Eq.~(\ref{eq_pert}) is an exact eigenoperator of the flow around the fixed point, with eigenvalue 3.
-This is consistent with the result found in the one-loop calculation of \cite{delamotte} and with the exact result of \cite{rychkov} in $d=2$.
-This is also consistent with a Monte-Carlo simulation performed in $d=3$ \cite{rychkov}.
+This is consistent with the result found in the one-loop calculation of \cite{delamotte}, that we reproduce in the appendix \ref{app_1loop} for completeness.
+It is also consistent with the Monte-Carlo simulation performed in $d=3$ \cite{rychkov}.

 We can generalize the previous result in different ways.
 First, we can change the power of the Laplacian in Eq.~(\ref{eq_pert}) from unity to a positive integer $n$.
 The main change appears at the level of Eq.~(\ref{proof_EV}), where the commutator is now $[\tilde\partial_\mu\tilde\Delta^n ,\tilde x^\rho\partial_{\tilde x^\rho}]=(2n+1)\tilde\partial_\mu\tilde\Delta^n$.
 This implies that the associated eigenvector has dimension $2n+1$.
 As a check of this result, we have considered the vector eigenoperators compatible with the $\mathbb{Z}_2$ symmetry whose scaling dimensions are 5 in $d=4$ and we have computed their first correction in $\epsilon=4-d$.
 There are four (independent) such operators: one ($O_6^3$) with 6 powers of the field and 3 derivatives and three ($O_{4,i}^5$ with $i\in\{1,2,3\}$) with 4 powers of the field and 5 derivatives.
 A one-loop calculation shows that $O_6^3$ has scaling dimension $5-5\epsilon/3+\mathcal O(\epsilon^2)$.
 The eigenvectors $O_{4,i}^5$ have dimensions $5+\mathcal O(\epsilon^2)$, $5-4\epsilon/9+\mathcal O(\epsilon^2)$ and $5-2\epsilon/3+\mathcal O(\epsilon^2)$.
 The eigenoperator with scaling dimension $5+\mathcal O(\epsilon^2)$ is found to be $\int_{\tilde x} \tilde \phi^3 \tilde \partial_\mu\tilde \Delta^2\tilde \phi$, in agreement with the general result mentioned above.
 Other relations can be obtained if we consider in Eq. (\ref{eq_pert}) an odd number of derivatives, with Lorentz indices not necessarily contracted together.